Update: 4 August 2020

 Course leave is available for continuing students for approved circumstances.

-Because ATMC and Baxter Institute has implemented online theory delivery mode, there should not be a need to apply for leave, however everyone’s circumstances are different and if you do have compassionate and compelling circumstances, leave form your studies for no longer than four (4) weeks will be considered.
+Because classes are being run online, there should not be a need to apply for leave, however everyone’s circumstances are different and if you do have compassionate and compelling circumstances, leave form your studies for no longer than four (4) weeks will be considered.
 If leave from our course is granted your Confirmation of Enrolment will remain active, which means there will be no impact on your student visa.
 You can check your visa status through Visa Entitlement Verification Online (VEVO).